 All employers using the scheme must be able to access a default investment option with charges no higher than 0.75%.
 We appreciate that some employers may opt for a more expensive default, but if they do so it must be their own choice.
 The scheme needs to offer a simple range of investment options or a default option.

 Many employers will be using a master trust for auto-enrolment, and PQM READY can help them to pick a high quality scheme.
 Master trusts with PQM READY will have independent governance, reasonable charges and strong communications.
-Employers can find a list of schemes which have been assessed, as meeting the PQM Ready standards.
-Employers will need to contact these schemes directly if they wish to use any of them for auto-enrolment.
+Employers can find a list of master trusts which have been assessed as meeting the PQM Ready standards.

 Use the links below to find out more, or contact us directly if you have further questions.